 Herbalist Degree Program Information

-Learn about degree programs for aspiring herbalists here.
+Learn about degree programs for aspiring herbalists here, and find out how to choose a reputable program.
 Continue reading for educational prerequisites, program coursework, popular career options and employment outlook statistics.

 Herbalists use plants and natural products to create medicinal remedies.
 There are very few accredited herbalist degree programs in the U.S., and there is no legal recognition or licensing for the occupation of herbalist.
 However, the American Herbalist Guild (AHG) offers professional membership status to herbalists who meet educational and clinical experience standards set by the AHG.
 Herbalist degree programs are offered at the associate, bachelor's and master's degree levels.